Republic of the Congo entry requirements for Nepal passport holders

 Frequently asked questions

-No. There is no visa on arrival for Nepali citizens.
-You must obtain a visa from a Congolese embassy or consulate before you travel.
+No. Nepali citizens are not eligible for visa on arrival.
+You must obtain a visa from a Republic of the Congo embassy or consulate before you travel.

 Official sources